AndriiPavlyshyn/transloco-routes/README.md

 if you have children routes create const `children`
 ```
 const children: Route[] = [
-  // { path: '', redirectTo: '/detail', pathMatch: 'full' },
   { path: 'test', component: HomeComponent }
 ]
 ```
-Parent routes it's a language keys like `en` or `ru`, `uk` and so one.
-For children we use our ``children`` const, because it need to be the same.
-But for example if you don't need some page translate, you can create it's own children routes.
+Parent routes it's a language keys like `en` or `ua`, `uk` and so one.
+For children we use our ``children`` const, because it almost cases it's the same.
+But for example if you don't need translate of special page, you can create it's own children routes.

 Parent route have to use parent component. **( like a wrapper for all page components )**

-If script will not find app language in local storage - it will set english by default.
+**If script will not find app language in local storage - it will set english by default.**

 **Routes:**